josephchenhk/learn/Python/Python-C API Reference Manual/README.md

 PyNumber_Subtract()
 PyNumber_Multiply()
 ```

+One nice thing about Python int objects is that they can hold arbitrarily large integers.
+This is not true for unsigned long values which can store at most 2 ** 64 - 1.
+The Fibonacci sequence grows quickly and we will run out of room to store the results if we represent it as an unsigned long.

 ## Fancy Argument Parsing
 As a first pass, we could replace the METH_O in our PyMethodDef structure with METH_VARARGS | METH_KEYWORDS.
 This tell CPython to pass us three arguments: